The Human Conundrum

 It wheels and deals this poor sap,

-telling him and the others how to feel,
+telling him how to feel,

 all the while making sure reality